NextAdminHQ/nextjs-admin-dashboard/README.md

-**NextAdmin** is a full-featured **Next.js** admin toolkit and template that is **free** and **open-source**, designed to streamline your development process.
-This **Next.js** template includes pre-built components, pages, integrations, responsive layouts, and a customizable design system to help you create powerful admin dashboards with ease.
+**NextAdmin** is a Free, open-source Next.js admin dashboard toolkit featuring 200+ UI components and templates that come with pre-built elements, components, pages, high-quality design, integrations, and much more to help you create powerful admin dashboards with ease.

 [![nextjs admin template](https://cdn.pimjo.com/nextadmin-2.png)](https://nextadmin.co/)

-**NextAdmin** provides you with a comprehensive set of dashboard UI components, elements, and pages necessary for creating top-notch admin panels or dashboards with **powerful** features and integrations.
+**NextAdmin** provides you with a diverse set of dashboard UI components, elements, examples and pages necessary for creating top-notch admin panels or dashboards with **powerful** features and integrations.
 Whether you are working on a complex web application or a basic website, **NextAdmin** has got you covered.

 ### [✨ Visit Website](https://nextadmin.co/)
 ### [🚀 Live Demo](https://demo.nextadmin.co/)